In-person hearings resume

-Pursuant to the Wisconsin Supreme Court order that our courts remain open, the Columbus Municipal Court WILL conduct hearings as scheduled, however court appearances will be by Zoom ONLY.
 Please check the upper left corner of your citation to see if your appearance is REQUIRED.
-If not, you may avoid court by paying the deposit noted on the citation by mail or online through the City of Columbus Official Website: www.cityofcolumbuswi.com, > Government > Court > Payment Information > Pay Online.
-A No-Contest verdict will be entered against you.
-Defendants who do not appear will be found guilty by default.
+If your appearance is not required, you may avoid court by paying the deposit noted on the citation by mail or online through the City of Columbus website: www.cityofcolumbuswi.com, > Government > Court > Payment Information > Pay Online.
+Defendants who do not appear in court will have a No Contest plea entered on their behalf and will be found guilty by default.

-- If you wish to plead Not Guilty you may do so in advance by Zoom, mail or email.
+Defendants who wish to plead Not Guilty may do so in advance by phone, mail or email.
 Please read the Plea Option descriptions below.

 - Guilty – You accept responsibility for your actions, or